TIMBERSMART SYSTEM – TERMS AND CONDITIONS

 2.3 You must not share login credentials or allow access by unauthorised persons.

-3. Your Responsibilities
+4. Your Responsibilities

-3.1 You agree to:
+4.1 You agree to:

 - Use the System only for lawful business purposes related to timber industry operations, management, and regulatory compliance;

-- Maintain the confidentiality of login credentials and immediately notify us of any unauthorised use;
+- Maintain the confidentiality of login credentials.

-3.2 You must not:
+4.2 You must not:

 - Attempt to gain unauthorised access to, interfere with, damage, or disrupt the System;